 More about Hungarian wineries around the Web:

-Wine Regions - Check out a simple map and a very good introduction to wine and its history
+Introduction to Hungarian Wine - Check out a simple map and a very good introduction to wine and its history